-When you take out a loan from a bank or mortgage company to purchase a home, in exchange, you have to promise to comply with a payment schedule and agree that the lender can sell the property at a foreclosure sale if you fail to make the required payments.
+When you take out a loan from a bank or mortgage company to buy a home, you have to promise to comply with a payment schedule and agree that the lender can sell the property at a foreclosure sale if you fail to make the required payments.

 Also, the servicer usually can't officially begin a foreclosure until you're more than 120 days past due on payments.
 This preforeclosure period should provide you with ample opportunity to submit a loss mitigation application to the servicer.

 If the foreclosure is judicial, you'll get a complaint and summons telling you that a foreclosure has started.

 State law and the terms of the mortgage contract sometimes allow the borrower to stop a foreclosure by getting current on the loan with a lump-sum payment covering overdue payments, fees, and expenses.
-You then resume making regular payments.
+The foreclosure stops, and you resume making regular payments.